Define a solid foundation for the digital transformation of the front end of your business.

 Failure #7 – Insufficient technology stack

-To get around the common observation that sales team members either cannot find appropriate sales content or don’t know it exists, you need a central repository, CMS and CRM that are intertwined and use a smart tech stack that simplifies and integrates the tools that you need most to deliver the objectives.
-HubSpot, Salesforce, Playbook and other sales enablement platforms are there to solve the technology stack problem.
+A common problem is that sales teams either cannot find appropriate sales content or don’t know it exists.
+You need an intertwined central repository, CMS and CRM, and you need to use a smart tech stack that simplifies and integrates the tools you need most to deliver the objectives.

 Conclusion